Marco30/PurpleAPI/README.md

 Will create an image that runs RabbitMQ, it's is a messaging broker

-To run the API then we need to have it running in docker.
+To run the API we need to have it running in docker.

 When RabbitMQ is up and running